Report: Ukrainian bases in communities endangering civilians

 In the city of Kramatorsk, closer to the front line, residents told the AP after a strike in a residential area that soldiers had been staying there.
 The AP saw soldiers entering and leaving a Kramatorsk apartment building hit by a separate strike.

-And in Kharkiv, the AP saw soldiers and military vehicles at a teaching university that was hit.
+And in Kharkiv, Ukraine's second-largest city, the AP saw soldiers and military vehicles at a teaching university that was hit.
 Soldiers and supplies also were present at a school for the disabled where a Russian strike left two craters in the schoolyard.

 Aside from witness accounts, Amnesty International relied on satellite imagery and remote sensing.
 Its researchers heard outgoing fire from nearby Ukrainian positions while examining damaged residential areas in the regions of Kharkiv, Mykolaiv and Donbas.
 The Donbas region, which consists of Donetsk and Luhansk provinces, is where the war's most intense fighting has taken place since April.